Who We Are

 Brought together by Black Rock’s Church’s mission trip, a group of strangers from southern Connecticut banded together in God’s name to help our New Orleans’ brothers and sisters in need.
 Among the volunteers, a bond formed during that trip.
 The group questioned the need to travel across the country when a nearly identical need existed less than five miles from the church.
 To answer this need, Urban Impact of Black Rock was created to target a local area in great need of God’s attention and love, the PT Barnum Community in Bridgeport, CT.

-To offer at-risk youth from the Bridgeport PT Barnum public housing complex educational opportunities through ‘in-school’ & ‘after-school’ activities.
+To offer youth from the Bridgeport PT Barnum public housing complex educational opportunities through ‘in-school’ & ‘after-school’ activities.
 These include one-on-one and small group tutoring and mentoring with the purpose of helping youth achieve academic success, develop positive character traits and lead a fulfilling life.